dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 This is how we speed up our YOLOv5 model, by a lot!

+{{< notice tip>}}
+In general, there are 2 methods to sparsify a model - Pruning and Quantization.

++ ✂ Pruning - Removing unused weights in the model.

++ 🔮 Quantization - Forcing a model to use a less accurate storage format i.e. from 32-bit floating point (FP32) to 8-bit integer (INT8).

+Used together or separately, this results in a smaller and faster model.

+{{< /notice >}}

 How do we do it?
 It's by using [SparseML](https://github.com/neuralmagic/sparseml) - an open-source library by Neural Magic.
 With SparseML you can sparsify neural networks by applying pre-made **recipes** to the model.
 You can also modify the recipes to suit your needs.

 <!-- It currently supports integration with several well known libraries from computer vision and natural language processing domain. -->